-- 5.1.1 Rules for Participation are integral to the integrity of the calculation of the BKBM rates.
-Repeated Failure by an Approved Financial Institution to operate in accordance with these Rules may result in review of the institution's Participant status. - 5.1.2 Following a Repeated Failure, NZFBF, in consultation with the NZFMA's Rates Committee, shall ask the NZFBF Board to formally warn the offending Participant that it may be suspended if there is a further Repeated Failure during the following calendar month. - 5.1.3 If that Participant has a one Repeated Failure during that following calendar month, NZFBF may, in consultation with the NZFMA's Rates Committee, request that NZFBF Board suspend that Participant for a period of four weeks.
-If that Participant has a Repeated Failure after completion of the suspension, it shall receive another formal warning. - 5.1.4 In the event that Participant has two further Repeated Failures after completion of the suspension, NZFBF, in consultation with the NZFMA's Rates Committee, and NZFBF Board (and without formal warning), may (a) suspend that Participant for a period of 12 weeks, or (b) if those Repeated Failures were, in the majority opinion of NZFBF, NZFMA Rates Committee and NZFBF Board, a blatant breach of the Rules and Principles, permanently remove that Participant. - 5.1.5 The offending Participant shall be given the opportunity to be heard fully before its suspension or removal as a Participant is ordered.
-The offending Participant shall be able to consent to suspension or removal before or after being heard. - 5.1.6 The offending Participant shall have the right of appeal to the Board of the NZFMA in the event of suspension or removal as a Participant.
+- 5.1.1 Rules for participation in the BKBM rate-set are integral to the integrity of the calculation of BKBM rates.
+Repeated failure by a Price-maker to operate in accordance with these rules may result in review of a Price-makers eligibility status. - 5.1.2 Following a repeated failure, NZFBF, in consultation with the NZFBF's BKBM Committee, shall ask the NZFBF Board to formally warn the offending Price-maker that it may be suspended if there is a further failure to adhere to the rules during the following month. - 5.1.3 If that Price-maker has another failure during the following month, NZFBF may, in consultation with the NZFBF's BKBM Committee, request that NZFBF Board suspend that Price-maker for a period of four weeks.
+If the Price-maker has another failure after completion of the suspension, it shall receive another formal warning. - 5.1.4 In the event that the Price-maker has two further failures after completion of the suspension, NZFBF, in consultation with the NZFBF's BKBM Committee, and NZFBF Board (and without formal warning), may (a) suspend that Price-maker for a period of 12 weeks, or (b) if these failures were, in the majority opinion of NZFBF, NZFBF BKBM Committee and NZFBF Board, a blatant breach of the Operating Rules and Principles, permanently remove that Price-maker from the rate-set process. - 5.1.5 The offending Price-maker shall be given the opportunity to be heard fully before its suspension or removal is ordered.
+The offending Price-maker shall be able to consent to suspension or removal before or after being heard. - 5.1.6 The offending Price-maker shall have the right of appeal to the Board of the NZFMA in the event of suspension or removal.